usdoj-crt/crt-portal/README.md

 # Deploy

+First, make sure you have run the `set_environment_variables` script, as described above in "I want to run drush commands against Acquia Cloud sites".

+Next:

 ```
-ACQUIA_CLOUD_REMOTE_GIT=acquia_git_destination blt artifact:deploy --commit-msg "BLT-001: Commit message here." --branch "branch name here" --no-interaction
+blt artifact:deploy --commit-msg "BLT-001: Commit message here." --branch "branch name here" --no-interaction
 ```

 Note that by default, commit messages need to conform to a strict pattern specified in `build.yml` under `git > commit-msg > pattern`.
 The default regex pattern is as follows, with "project.prefix" being "BLT" by default:

 `"/(^${project.prefix}-[0-9]+(: )[^ ].{15,}\\.)|(Merge branch (.)+)/"`

-Note that this regex requires a period at the end of the commit message.
+Also note that this regex requires a period at the end of the commit message.

 # Resources